Francisco J. Ayala: Career

 Ayala is known for his research on population and evolutionary genetics, and has been called the "Renaissance Man of Evolutionary Biology".
-His "discoveries have opened up new approaches to the prevention and treatment of diseases that affect hundreds of millions of individuals worldwide", including demonstrating the reproduction of Trypanosoma cruzi, the agent of Chagas disease, is mostly the product of cloning, and that only a few clones account for most of this widespread, mostly untreatable South American disease that affects 16 million to 18 million people.
+His "discoveries have opened up new approaches to the prevention and treatment of diseases that affect hundreds of millions of individuals worldwide", including demonstrating that the reproduction of Trypanosoma cruzi, the agent of Chagas disease, is mostly the product of cloning, and that only a few clones account for most of this widespread disease.

 Ayala served on the advisory board of the now defunct Campaign to Defend the Constitution, an organization that has lobbied in support of the separation of church and state.
 He has been publicly critical of U.S. restrictions on federal funding of embryonic stem cell research.
 He was also a critic of intelligent design theories, claiming that they are not only pseudoscience, but also misunderstood from a theological point of view.
 He suggested that the theory of evolution resolves the problem of evil, thus being a kind of theodicy.
 Although Ayala generally did not discuss his religious views, he has stated that "science is compatible with religious faith in a personal, omnipotent and benevolent God."
 He also briefly served, in 1960, as a Dominican priest.
 Ayala did not say whether he remained a religious believer, not wanting to be "tagged by one side or the other."
+Ayala served as an expert witness in McLean v.
+Arkansas Board of Education, a court case that overturned the mandatory teaching of creationism alongside evolution in grade school science classes.

 Ayala attended the Beyond Belief symposium in November 2006.
 Ayala debated Christian apologist William Lane Craig in November 2009 on the topic of intelligent design.

 On October 18, 2011, the University of California, Irvine (UCI) announced that Ayala would be donating $10 million to the university's School of Biological Sciences.
 The gift was to be "$1 million a year for the next decade."